Butson-Hadamard matrices and Plotkin-optimal p^k-ary codes: Generalized Gray maps

 In this section we consider two kinds of generalized Gray maps.
-First, a generalized Gray map $G_1$, that was defined in \cite{heng2015generalized} and gives a homogeneous weight, see Definition \ref{def:hom}.
-It is known that codes defined via rows of BH matrices satisfy the Plotkin bound under any homogeneous weight \cite{greferath2006plotkin}, see Theorem \ref{thm:cc}.
-On the other hand, very little is known when the map is nonhomegeneous.
-Hence, we consider a generalized Gray map $G_2$ which gives a nonhomogeneous weight $w_2$, see Definition \ref{def:non-hom}.
-Here, we also give some lemmas on $G_2$ in order to prove the minimum distance of BH codes under $w_2$ in the next section.
+At first, we give the generalized Gray map $G_1$, originated in \cite{heng2015generalized} (see Definition \ref{def:hom} below).
+Note that $G_1$ gives rise to a homogeneous weight.
+As Theorem \ref{thm:cc} states, codes obtained from rows of BH matrices satisfy the Plotkin bound under any homogeneous weight \cite{greferath2006plotkin}.
+On the other hand, very little is known when the map is non-homogeneous.
+Hence, we consider a generalized Gray map $G_2$ which yields a non-homogeneous weight $w_2$ (see Definition \ref{def:non-hom}).
+We also prove some lemmas on $G_{2}$ in which we give the minimum distance of BH codes under the weight $w_{2}$ defined by $G_{2}$.